vespa-engine/documentation/en/tutorials/models-hot-swap.md

    While all 3 models contain the same users and articles, and all rely on the same model generation procedure, each model is composed of a completely different set of embeddings.
    Further, we should be able to use all models simultaneously for different queries and feeds.
-3. **Shared model-agnostic data** - news articles carry data and metadata that can be used for filtering - title, author, category, language, and so on.
+3. **Shared model-agnostic data**: News articles carry data and metadata that can be used for filtering - title, author, category, language, and so on.
    Models, on the other hand, are created based on events reporting access to the document from specific users.
    We thus distinguish between document data, which depends only on the article and is model agnostic,